Oct. 7, 2016

 For the most stubborn ABS filament prints, you might use ABS juice instead, which is a mixture of ABS and acetone.
 To make ABS Juice, start with 2-3oz of acetone and 6-7 inches of ABS 3D printing filament, then adjust as needed.
 More ABS plastic dissolved in the acetone equals greater bed adhesion.
 The ideal consistency is thicker than water but thinner than milk.
 If your mixture is too thick - like paste or yogurt - just add some more acetone to dilute.

-There are some chemical solutions in the market that are very potent solution for sticking ABS to glass.
-These can hold firmly while the bed is hot, but as it cools off, it slowly releases.
-At room temperature the print is not attached to the bed at all.
-Apply the these directly to the glass in a thin even coating.
+Wolfbite is a very potent solution for sticking ABS to glass.
+Wolfbite holds firmly while the bed is hot, but as it cools off, it slowly releases.
+At room temperature, the print is not attached to the bed at all.
+Apply the Wolfbite directly to the glass in a thin even coating.
 Caution: Use sparingly.
 Otherwise, when you remove your print from the bed it may take chunks of the glass with it.
 Do not try to remove the print until the bed is cold.

 PET (polyethylene terephthalate) is an industrial strength filament that is much stronger than PLA filament.
 It is FDA approved for food containers and tools used for food consumption, it barely warps, and produces no odors or fumes when printed.